nltk/nltk/README.txt

          Edward Loper <edloper@gradient.cis.upenn.edu>
          Ewan Klein <ewan@inf.ed.ac.uk>

-Copyright (C) 2007 University of Pennsylvania
+Copyright (C) 2001-2008 University of Pennsylvania

-For license information, see LICENSE.TXT
+For license information, see LICENSE.txt

-NLTK Ñ the Natural Language Toolkit Ñ is a suite of open source Python modules, data sets and tutorials supporting research and development in natural language processing.
+NLTK -- the Natural Language Toolkit -- is a suite of open source Python modules, data sets and tutorials supporting research and development in natural language processing.